aadarshasubedi/CampManagement-API/README.md

 ## How to: Inflation:
 All you have to do is call _Mechanics.Inflation()_ once a year in-game.
 After calling it, it will calculate how much the player shall have after having his money corrected by the current inflation index, and update the money the player has in-game. <br />

+## How to: Worker Profit
+All you have ot do is call _Resources.WorkForceGenerateProfits()_ every time you want to update the player money based on worker production (Every day, every week, etc).
+After calling it, it will calculate how much the profit the player shall receive, and update the money the player has in-game.
+TO-DO: Setup daily/weekly different profits <br />